 Ready to start your project?

 One of the main reasons that glass block windows are used is to offer privacy in some way.
 They are commonly installed in bathrooms, or as dividers between rooms for this very reason.
-While it’s possible to get see-through glass block windows, many times they come with an obscured view.
+While it is possible to get see-through glass block windows, many times they come with an obscured view.
 Sometimes this is achieved by frosting the glass, and other times the glass simply has a pattern that makes it impossible to see through it.
 Either way there are many glass block window options that work well for privacy.

 Glass block windows will bring some light into the space, but they make it difficult for criminals to break into.
-While a criminal could easily smash through a standard basement window, and crawl through it if it’s large enough, a glass block window is thicker and much harder to get through.
+While a criminal could easily smash through a standard basement window, and crawl through it if it is large enough, a glass block window is thicker and much harder to get through.
 This helps keep unwanted people out of your basement throughout the year.

 Keeping them Sealed

 Many people choose glass block windows in order to keep moisture out of their basements, especially in flood zones.
 Since the windows are a type of masonry they are known for creating very durable seals that prevent water when installed properly.
 These windows are very effective when first installed, but over time the joints will wear out and have to be resealed.
-It’s important to have the windows resealed about once every five years to prevent water penetration.
+It is important to have the windows resealed about once every five years to prevent water penetration.
 While the windows would likely hold a waterproof seal for much longer than that, taking care of the task once every five years helps ensure that no water is ever let in.

 One thing to look out for when ordering glass block windows is the installers that plan on setting up the blocks individually in the space of your home.
-Often times, an installer piecing the window together in the frame will end up with gaps, uneven mortars and a window that doesn’t hold water out effectively.
+Often times, an installer piecing the window together in the frame will end up with gaps, uneven mortars and a window that does not hold water out effectively.